sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Logs

-- Each service should be able to log as a plain sentence, or in JSON, based on a configuration variable passed at runtime.
+- Each service should be able to log in plain statements, or in JSON, based on a configuration variable passed at runtime.
 The default should be JSON, overridden locally to be plain instead.
-- The log entry should have a company-wide specific JSON schema.
+- Each log entry should comply with a company-wide JSON schema.
 Services should be tested to check whether the log lines they produce comply with this schema, as part of the build pipelines.
-- The invocation context should also have its own schema, included as an optional field in the log entry schema.
+- The `Invocation Context` should also have its own schema, included as an optional field in the log entry schema.
-- Logging long strings is incredibly slow in general, so the default minimum log level should be kept to DEBUG, and INFO should never be used as part of normal workflows.
+- Logging long strings is incredibly slow in general, so the default minimum log level should be kept to `DEBUG`, and `INFO` should never be used as part of normal workflows.
-- An invocation should be able to specify a toggle to bump the produced logged level from DEBUG to INFO.
+- An invocation should be able to specify a toggle to bump the produced logged level from `DEBUG` to `INFO`.
 - Does this mean that most workflows won't produce any logs?
 No, because an event sink can map each produced event into a log line, asynchronously, without slowing down the processing itself.
-- So why do we need to occasionally bump the log level to INFO?
+- So why do we need to occasionally bump the log level to `INFO`?
 Or why log directly from the apps completely?
-Because sometimes weird things happen, and an application ends up not being able to publish the event, or you might be interested in how the inside of an app is working.
+That's because, sometimes, weird things happen, and an application ends up not being able to publish events.
+Or you might be interested in how the inside of an app is working.
 - The events are already recorded forever, so no point in mapping them as logs that are also kept forever.
-You can keep the direct application logs for a while (1 month, or something similar), and merge these on demand with the event logs, when an employee wants to search for something.
+You can keep the direct application logs for a while (1 month, or something similar), and merge these on demand with the event logs, when an employee wants to investigate something.
 - Imagine you're having a live incident, you can ask your logging system to give you all the logs for a given invocation ID.
 Your system will merge the direct logs from the application containing that ID, and re-consume all events with that invocation ID, to produce a search space for you.
 Your system should show the whole tree of correlated logs and events.
-- If you create wrapping types for PII and secrets, you can easily avoid these being leaked in the direct application logs, and you can mask them when putting them in the search space.
+- If you create wrapping types for Personal Identifiable Information (PII) and secrets, you can easily avoid these being leaked in the direct application logs, and you can mask them when bringing them into the search space.
-- My advice is to use open-source tools for logs collection and searching, as commercial solutions can get expensive quickly.
+- My advice is to use open-source tools for logs collection and searching, like [Kibana](https://www.elastic.co/kibana), as commercial solutions can quickly get expensive.

 # Application development

 ## Codebase

 - You should choose whether you want a mono-repo or different repositories for your services.
-Even when you use multiple programming languages (hopefully always), mono-repos make local development a lot easier, so this is something to consider.
+- Even when you use multiple programming languages (hopefully always), mono-repos make local development a lot easier, so this is something to consider.
+- If you use multiple languages and adopt a mono-repo, consider grouping your projects under language-specific folders.
+This is going to make your life easier when working with IDEs.

 ## Frameworks and libraries

-- You'll need to figure out how to do a range of table stakes, including configuration parsing, etc.
-- You don't want to implement these low-level concerns yourself.
+- You'll need to figure out how to cover a range of table stakes, including configuration parsing, etc. You don't want to implement these low-level concerns yourself.
-- Choose libraries and frameworks that make your life easier, without becoming too attached to them, and avoiding the ones that are too opinionated or that slow down application startup time significantly.
+- Choose libraries and frameworks that make your life easier, without becoming too attached to them, and avoiding the ones that are too opinionated or that significantly slow down application startup.
 - You should be able to check for new versions of every library a service uses, and to update them, with one command.
-- Each service should have a scheduled job to update all dependency versions (libraries, build tools, plugins, programming languages, frameworks, etc.), run the tests for that service, and merge a PR to update those dependencies if the tests pass.
+- Each service should have a scheduled job to update all dependency versions (libraries, build tools, plugins, programming languages, frameworks, etc.), run the tests for that service, open a PR to update those dependencies if the tests pass, and automatically merge it.
 If the tests fail, the job should alert the development team.

 ## Event-driven optimizations

-- For event-processors, you'll want to process an event on the same thread.
+- For event-processors, you'll want to process an event on only one thread.
 - Ideally your processing should happen in-memory.
 Your service processes the inbound event, and update its in-memory state.
-A separate process aggregates your outbound events into a state snapshot, against the partition and the offset.
-When your processor starts, it gets assigned a set of partitions, loads the state snapshot for each of them, and then compares the offset of the snapshot with the offset of the inbound message.
-If the snapshot is behind, the processor simply reprocesses the events between the snapshot offset and the offset of the inbound message, applying the state changes to the in-memory state, and it's back up.
+- A separate process aggregates your outbound events into a state snapshot, using the partition as key, and including the offset the snapshot is valid at.
+- When your processor starts, it gets assigned a set of partitions, loads the state snapshot for each of them, and then compares the offset of the snapshot with the offset of the inbound message.
+- If the snapshot is behind, the processor simply reprocesses the events between the offset of the inbound message and the offset of the snapshot.
+The service applies the state changes to the in-memory state, and it's back, ready to correctly process the inbound message it received when starting up.
-- For event sinks, you should adopt batched processing if you're not on the critical path.
+- For event sinks, you should adopt batched processing if the service is not on the critical path.
 As an example, a sink that updates a materialized view could batch every 5000 events or every 1 second, whichever happens first, and do 1 database batch insert instead of 5000 inserts and round-trips.
+- Perhaps unsurprisingly, in-memory processing hugely reduces latency while achieving great throughput, while batched processing enormously improves throughput.

 ## Shared libraries

 - Some people swear by shared libraries, and some other folks swear when they see them.
-In any case, you should decide whether to use them.
+In any case, you should make an explicit decision about this.
-- Shared libraries are only available to programming languages compatible with the language their written in.
+- Shared libraries are only available to programming languages compatible with the language they're written in.
 So mixing multiple programming languages in the same area e.g., web apps, or back-end apps can be a pain.
 - Avoid home-made frameworks at all costs.
-The difference between frameworks and libraries is that frameworks are heavily opinionated, while libraries can be swapped easily.
+Home-made libraries are okay.
+The difference between frameworks and libraries is that frameworks are heavily opinionated and require full buy-in, while libraries are modular and can be easily replaced.
-- In any case, never ever mandate any library or framework.
-Each team should decide, for each service, what to use, without being obligated to use a company-wide approach.
 - If you decide to use shared libraries, each should be developed, versioned, built, tested, released, and documented like an external library.
 - Shared libraries can be powerful to offer well-thought plug-and-play behavior that would be expensive and error-prone to implement in each new service.
+- My advice is to write a set of shared libraries for each programming language you use.
+- In any case, never ever mandate any library or framework.
+Each team should decide what to use for each service, without being obligated to use a company-wide approach.
+- Enforcing consistency kills continuous improvement, because it increases the cost of choosing a different approach.
+Experiments become less appealing, and anything promising requires changing everybody's opinion and updating all code.
+Don't do this.
+Always assume you have two or more stable alternative approaches, and a few ongoing experiments.
+Every new initiative should involve an experiment.

 ## ID generation

-- You should choose the type of unique IDs you generate for each concern.
+- You should choose the type of unique IDs you generate.
+Different types work best in different contexts.
-- My advice is to use [ULID](https://github.com/ulid/spec)s for domain IDs, and to use TSIDs as primary keys in SQL databases.
+- My advice is to use [Universally Unique Lexicographically Sortable Identifier](https://github.com/ulid/spec)s (ULIDs) or [K-Sortable Unique Identifier](https://github.com/segmentio/ksuid)s (KSUIDs) for domain IDs, and [Time-Sorted Unique Identifier](https://github.com/f4b6a3/tsid-creator)s (TSIDs) as primary keys in SQL databases.
+Here's [why TSIDs make great SQL database primary keys](https://vladmihalcea.com/uuid-database-primary-key/).
-- You should also figure out whether to rely on sortable unique identifiers to infer the order of the events, in which case you should generate IDs from an event-processor, with partitioning.
+- You should also figure out whether to rely on sortable unique identifiers to infer the order of the events, in which case you should generate IDs from an event-processor, with partitioning, to ensure in-order processing.

 ## Resilience